vuestorefront/storefront-ui/apps/docs/development/testing.md

 TODO: remove data-testid on release components
 TODO: when bug issue on cypress side will be resolved, we should use one browser

+## NOTES

+importing framework specific enums in tests is done automatically, meaning if you import `import { VsfButtonSizes, VsfButtonVariants } from '../../../frameworks/vue/components/VsfButton/types';` in next it will be converted to
+`import { VsfButtonSizes, VsfButtonVariants } from '../../../frameworks/react/components/VsfButton/types';`
+so make sure that you have same set of variants for both frameworks, and vice-versa if you will import `react` types it will be converted in Vue environment into `vue` import.
+Its done in vite/webpack transform plugins